Lickability/swift-best-practices/Object Communication.md

 **Notifications**

-One-too-many communication where subscribers subscribe to a publisher.
+One-to-many communication where subscribers subscribe to a publisher.
 It is a one-way relationship.

 ### When Do We Use Each?
 * We use *Delegation* to define a set of APIs for one-to-one communication between two instances